Build a Sustainable, Profitable, Audience-Driven Business.

 - I teach a course on how to stop trading time for money and start pricing your work on value: Value-Based Pricing.

-- Every day, you can find me inside the Community where I’m helping people one-on-one in the chat when I’m not writing or streaming live shows.
+- Every day, you can find me inside the Community where I’m helping people one-on-one when I’m not writing or streaming live shows.

-- In October of 2016, you can meet me in person at seanwes conference where I’ll be helping you grow your business.
+- This fall, you can meet me in person at seanwes conference where I’ll be helping you grow your business.

 That’s the short version of where you can find me.

 Now let’s continue with the extended back story!